Previews courtesy of Athletic Communications Departments

 Buffalo Bulls (3-6, 0-0 MAC)

-BUFFALO, N.Y. – The University at Buffalo women's volleyball team (3-6, 0-0 MAC) will host the Ball State Cardinals (4-8, 0-0 MAC) and the Miami RedHawks (6-6, 0-0 MAC) to open Mid-American Conference play.
-The Bulls will play the Cardinals on Thursday, followed by the RedHawks on Friday.
+The University at Buffalo women's volleyball team (3-6, 0-0 MAC) will host the Ball State Cardinals (4-8, 0-0 MAC) and the Miami RedHawks (6-6, 0-0 MAC) to open Mid-American Conference play.
+The Bulls will play the Cardinals on Thursday followed by the RedHawks on Friday.
 Both matches will start at 6 p.m. and will be streamed on ESPN+.

 It will mark the first time in program history that the Bulls will open MAC play against Ball State.
-Buffalo is are winner of three straight over the Cardinals, including a win at Worthen Arena last year.
-This was the first time the Bulls beat Ball State on the road.
-In 2022, the Bulls defeated the 6-seed Ohio in the MAC Tournament Quarterfinals at Worthen Arena as Ball State hosted the tournament.
+Buffalo are winners of three straight over the Cardinals, including a win at Worthen Arena last year.
+This was the first time Bulls beat Ball State on the road.
+In 2022, the Bulls defeated 6-seed Ohio in the MAC Tournament Quarterfinals at Worthen Arena as Ball State hosted the tournament.
 In the overall series, the Cardinals lead, 28-4.

 The Bulls will finish the weekend against the Miami RedHawks.
 Against their MAC opponents, Buffalo has their longest win streak of seven matches against the RedHawks.
 Under Head Coach